Only link with libdl on gnu/linux

 Don't hit me with anything heavy for v0.26.
 I'm very overloaded already with a major home remodelling project which we want to finish by July 10 for a family gathering to celebrate my wife's birthday, my 65th birthday and our retirement.

 I downloaded Android Studio a couple of weeks ago and haven't had time to look at it.
 I believe it supports native C++ apps.
 So, I expect Exiv2/Android shouldn't be difficult.
 A couple of contributors sent iOS build code in 2013.
 Nobody on the team could get their contributions to build, so they were rejected.
 I don't believe iOS supports shared libraries.
 I hope it supports static libraries.
 Anyway, this misery awaits in v0.27.

-#4 Updated by Matthieu Volat 9 months ago
+#4 Updated by Matthieu Volat almost 2 years ago

 - File cmake_libdl.diff added